juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/README.txt

 	Contains many overnight test runs

+EstimateN.py:
+	The culmination of all our work during the six weeks from May 1, 2019 to June 10 2019.
+The function NewEstimateN is the final and most correct base version (no speed upgrades) of our algorithm to approximate n with only confirmation sampling.

 Original_Test_Results_Compilation.ods:
 	A compilation of original test results from overnight tests without the analysis parts.

 README.txt:
 	Files gives a quick overview of directory contents.

 Sampling_Until_Duplicate.py:
 	Algorithm for duplicate confirmation sampling.

+Subprocess_Practice.py:
+	A file for learning and practicing the module.